What Is A SIP Trunk?

 It is possible to do SIP to SIP, where we bypass the PSTN entirely, but this doesn’t occur much at this point in business applications.

-So a SIP trunk is a virtual phone line delivered over a dedicated internet pipe.
+So the SIP trunk is a virtual phone line delivered over a dedicated internet pipe.

 SIP Trunk Overview